vikjusko/ContactTalent/README.md

 ## User manual:

-1) Please clone it repository to your local device (make sure you have Bundler and Ruby installed to start running this application)
+1) Please clone this repository to your local device (make sure you have Bundler and Ruby installed to start running this application)

 2) Once the repository is cloned please run bundle to install gem dependancies